-Tsarnaev claims innocence
+Tsarnaev claims innocence, The surviving

 The game of telephone with the press aside, word Dzhokhar's amnesic confusion doesn't exactly fit into previous reports regarding his knowledge about the case.
 Late last month Tsarnaev had enough wits about him to stop talking about the bombing after he was read his Miranda rights.
 "Dzhokhar Tsarnaev immediately stopped talking after a magistrate judge and a representative from the U.S. Attorney's office entered his hospital room and gave him his Miranda warning, a U.S. law enforcement source and four officials of both political parties briefed on the interrogation," the AP reported at the time.
 Regardless of guilt or innocence, that clearly signals that the 19-year-old terrorism suspect knew the stakes of his interrogation — and the careful wording to come.